Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Introduction

-Recent foundation models for interactive biomedical segmentation have shown strong performance by training on large, diverse datasets using clicks, scribbles, bounding boxes, and more as prompts~\cite{isensee2025nninteractive,wong2024scribbleprompt,wong2025multiverseg,he2024vista3d, butoi2023universeg}.
-However, they do not scale to fully automated workflows: prompting thousands of images is infeasible in clinical practice, and interactive segmentation models often struggle on underrepresented domains, even with user inputs.
-In particular, anatomix~\cite{dey2024learning} is a synthetically-trained 3D foundation model that extracts task-agnostic \textit{representations} that are stable under nuisance imaging variations (\eg, scanner types, modalities, acquisition protocols).
-While training a segmentation model on its domain-invariant representations (instead of image intensities) could enable domain generalization, we find that it does not consistently outperform just using the raw images with extensive data augmentation (Sec. \ref{subsec:analysis_and_ablations} and Fig. \ref{fig:dropout_sensitivity}).
+\looseness=-1 Recent foundation models for interactive biomedical segmentation perform well by training on large, diverse datasets using prompts such as clicks, scribbles, and bounding boxes~\cite{he2024vista3d,isensee2025nninteractive,wong2025multiverseg,wong2024scribbleprompt}.
+However, they do not scale to automated workflows: prompting thousands of images is clinically infeasible, and these models often struggle on underrepresented domains even with user input.
+In contrast, anatomix~\cite{dey2024learning} is a synthetically trained 3D biomedical foundation model that extracts task-agnostic \textit{representations} that are stable under nuisance imaging variations (\eg, scanner types, modalities, acquisition protocols).
+While intuition suggests that training a model on these domain-invariant representations (instead of raw image intensities) could enable DG, we find that this strategy does not outperform just using the image as is when trained with extensive data augmentation (Sec. \ref{subsec:analysis_and_ablations} and Fig. \ref{fig:dropout_sensitivity}).

-This performance gap motivates the need for combining stable, domain-invariant representations with in-domain image intensities to train robust predictors that generalize.
-Prior work~\cite{eastwood2023spuriosity,anti-causal} shows that this combined approach can improve robustness, but assumes access to test data by design and requires finetuning or adaptation on each new task, which, again, cannot be practically executed in clinical applications.
+This performance and usability gap in the DG literature motivates the need for combining stable, domain-invariant representations with in-domain image intensities to train robust predictors that generalize.
+Prior test-time-adaptation work~\cite{eastwood2023spuriosity,anti-causal} proposes methods that combine stable and unstable representations to improve robustness.
+However, these approaches assume access to test data by design and require finetuning or adaptation on each task, which, again, cannot be practically executed in the clinic.
 In this paper, we develop an algorithm that trains robust segmentors combining in-domain and domain-invariant representations, \textit{without} needing any test-time adaptation.